Guide written by:

 Gas patio heaters do not require mains power and offer powerful and reliable heating technology.
-However, these devices are recommended for outdoor use as they can emit fumes.
+However, these devices can only be used outdoors as they can emit fumes.

 Pros and cons of electric patio heaters

-Reliant on mains power – like all electric heaters – electric patio heaters must be plugged into an outlet.
-Bear in mind that their cords can be tripped over and you may require an extension cable!
-These patio heaters work by radiant heat (meaning the closer you get to the heat, the warmer you'll be).
+Reliant on mains power, like all electric heaters, electric patio heaters must be plugged into a power outlet.
+Bear in mind that cords can be tripped over and you may require an extension cable!
+These patio heaters put out radiant heat meaning the closer you get to the heat, the warmer you'll be.
 This heat is provided by infrared technology.

-Less cost-effective than gas patio heaters, electric patio heaters are better suited to indoor use as they do not give off any odours.
-Thanks to their energy type, electric heaters are less hazardous to use than gas models.
+Less cost-effective than gas patio heaters, electric patio heaters are better suited to indoor use as they do not give off any odours or dangerous fumes.
+Electric heaters are generally less hazardous to use than gas models.
 They're also smaller and lighter making them easier to handle.

 Patio heater features

-The heat output of these heaters depends on thepower ratingof the device.
-The level of coverage is either provided in squared feet or British Thermal Units (BTUs) and should be calculated according to your needs.
+The heat output of these heaters depends on the power rating of the device.
+The level of coverage is either provided in square feet or metres, or British Thermal Units (BTUs), and should be calculated according to your needs.

-The heat coverage of patio heaters denotes the surface area that can be heated.
-Some manufacturers provide this information in BTUs, other in terms of surface area.
+The heat coverage of patio heaters indicates the surface area that can be heated.
+Some manufacturers provide this specification in BTUs other in terms of surface area.

-It's worth noting that, due to the effect of the wind, column-style heaters may be less efficient as they emit heat horizontally.
+It's worth noting that column-style heaters may be less efficient in wind as they emit heat horizontally.
 This heat loss is less noticeable with heaters that emit heat vertically.

-Large emitter screens offer greater comfort for use beside tables.
+Large emitter screens make heaters more comfortable to use around tables.
 Some models can also be tilted which allows you to direct the heat as required.

 All materials perform differently.
-Stainless steel is the material of choice for humid environmentsand for coastal use while steel patio heaters are better suited to dry environments.
+Stainless steel is the material of choice for humid or coastal environments while steel patio heaters are better suited to dry environments.

 Stability and size

-Do not forget to consider the stability and size of your model – especially when it comes to smaller areas.
+Do not forget to consider the stability and size of your model, especially if you only have a small area to heat.

-Models offering variable controls are more economical as they allow you to change the intensity of the heat according to weather conditions.
+Models offering adjustable settings are more economical as they allow you to change the intensity of the heat according to the weather.